-How much time am I entitled for school break and lunchtimes?
+How much time am I entitled for school break times?

-Teachers’ working hours can feel complicated.
-You are often expected to work as much as is reasonable to be able to effectively discharge your professional duties.
+You are expected to work as much as is reasonable to be able to effectively discharge your professional duties.
 With planning, marking, parents’ evenings, open days, revision sessions and after school activities, it is important teachers are able to manage their working time in such a way that allows them to perform well and maintain a healthy work-life balance.

 It should be noted that all teachers are entitled to lunch and break times.
 However, the length of break and lunch times will be different from school to school.